 Tip #6.
 Stay covered, stay safe

-Ready to go snorkeling?
+Ready to go snorkelling?
 Check out the best snorkel spots in Port Barton, Palawan.